Table of Contents

 If you are placing an NFL bet, one of the ways to do so is on the spread.
 An NFL point spread indicates how much the favorite has to win by and the margin of error for the underdog.
+It's among the most popular options found on all the best sports betting apps.

-The favorite to win the game will have a plus number, while the underdog will have a minus.
+At online sportsbooks, the favorite to win the game will have a plus number, while the underdog will have a minus.
 Contrary to a moneyline bet, the favorite has to cover the spread in order to win the bet.
 If you bet on the underdog, they just have to come within the point spread.

 As an example, let's say the New Orleans Saints (+7) are playing the Los Angeles Rams (-7).
 In this case, the Rams are the favorite to win the game.
 If you bet on them, they have to win by more than seven points.
 If you bet on the Saints, the wager will win if they come within seven points.